Pharmaceutical Advertising: Ethics and Effectiveness

 Pharmaceutical advertising can also impact the dynamics of patient-doctor relationships.
 As patients become more aware of specific drugs through advertising, their expectations and preferences may change.
 In a survey conducted by the Pew Research Center, nearly half of Americans reported that they had asked their doctor for a medication that they had seen advertised.
 This can place pressure on physicians to prescribe these medications, even if there may be more suitable or cost-effective alternatives available.

-See also Navigating the Patent Landscape in the American Pharmaceutical Industry
+See also Corporate Social Responsibility in the Pharmaceutical Sector

 The Role of Direct-to-Consumer Advertising (DTCA)